akaigoro/df4j/df4j-core/README.md

 incoming messages of one type (permission to send one more assignment to the cluster node).
 In reality, network communication is much more complicated.

-DataflowNode with an Input and Semafor (or an Actor with Semafor inside) is a powerful facility to represent nested non-blocking services.
+Actor with an Input and Semafor (or an Actor1 with Semafor inside) is a powerful facility to represent nested non-blocking services.
 See program NestedCallbacks in the tutorial package.

 Background Executor
 -------------------
 Executors used in df4j need to implement simple java.util.concurrent.Executor interface.
-When a Task (including DataflowNode or Actor) is created, it should be assigned an Executor to run on.
+When a Task (including Actor or Actor1) is created, it should be assigned an Executor to run on.
 If Executor argument is null (or parameterless constructor used),  Executor is taken from the thread context.
 If no executor in the thread context found, new default Executor is created (with fixed number of threads equal to the number of available processors).
-If another kind of context executor wanted, create it before instantiating any DataflowNode and set in context by DFContex.setCurrentExecutor().
+If another kind of context executor wanted, create it before instantiating any Actor and set in context by DFContex.setCurrentExecutor().
 Take care for executor's threads to have references to that executor.
 Class ContextThreadFactory can be used for this purpose - see DFContext.newFixedThreadPool(nThreads) and other similar methods.
 See also the package df4j.ext for a number of specific executors.
 PrivateExecutor contains a separate thread to serve one actor - this allow that actor to block on monitors or input/outut operations.
 ImmediateExecutor runs tasks on caller's thread and turns your program into sequential one, which helps in debugging.

-Thread context is an instance of class DFContext and is stored as a local variable.
+Thread context is an instance of class DFContext and is stored as a tread-local variable.
 Besides it main purpose to store current executor, it can be used to keep any other values in a fashion similar to Threadlocal.
 Define and use static variables of type DFContext.ItemKey just as you used to use Threadlocals.
 The difference is that when spawning new Thread, you should only care to pass DFContext,